fhdm-dev/scoppy/README.md

 * Here are [some tutorials and experiments](https://github.com/fhdm-dev/scoppy-experiments) demonstrating how to use Scoppy with a variety of circuits.

 ## Advertising and in-app purchase
-The free (zero cost) version of the app is limited to one channel.
+The free (zero cost) version of the app is limited to one channel and USB.
 A single banner ad may be displayed at the top of the screen.
-To enable the extra channel(s) and remove all advertising, a small in-app purchase is required (approx. US$1 for a yearly subscription or US$2 for a lifetime purchase - exact price depends on your location).
+To enable the extra channel(s) and WiFi support and remove all advertising, a small in-app purchase is required (approx. US$2 for a lifetime purchase - exact price depends on your location).

 ## Gallery
 ![Scoppy Oscilloscope App](images/scoppy-v2-running-2ch.jpg)